Ephesians 3: 20-21 - Now to Him who is able to do

 according to His power that is at work within us,

-glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-Amen.
+to Him be glory in the church and in Christ Jesus

 All of this energized us for a blazing hot concert, describing not only the performance, but the unusually elevated temperature in the room, (even with windows wide open, another delightful first!) for a packed roomful of appreciative audience members.
 Our printed programs thankfully provided a complimentary fan for many of them!
 Our concert was well-received, and afterward there were lots of warm interactions with audience members, young and old and in between.
 I happened to be standing near DP when some admiring teen age girls told him he was the most joyful conductor they had ever seen, and he had inspired them. (what a wonderful thing to say!)
 He graciously responded that this was precisely why we had come: to bring inspiration through our music, and that we did tonight.
 Ironic that just before the concert, I had shared the Ukrainian word for joy (radist - pronounced RAH deest).
 Thanks, God!
 Several phrases struck me personally tonight: first from the spiritual Sweet Home which which features the soaring soprano solo by Gwen (Clanton) Budish.
 We sing: "I came to Jesus as I was, weary and worn, and I found in Him a resting place, and he has made me glad" which connected my mind to another phrase from My Song in the Night -"O why should I wander, and alien from Thee, or cry in the desert Thy face to see?
 My comfort and joy, my soul's delight, O Jesus, my Savior, my song in the night."
 So far, I cannot even sing that phrase.
 I cry and mouth the words.
 Finally, both heaven and earth join together beginning with the angels' perspective of praise taken from My God My Portion and My Love - "Let all that dwell above the sky, and air and earth, and seas, conspire to lift Thy glories high and speak Thine endless praise."
 And, that is just what we have sought to do: conspire to lift high the glorious praise of Almighty God.
 In our entertainment-starved world, and even here in the "new" Ukraine, this makes it sound exactly like the audaciously counter-cultural act that it is.
 Slava Bohu.
 SDG